ACCESS TO LAND AND URBAN AGRICULTURE POLICY

 NAVIGATING LAND ACCESS FOR GARDENS

 Land security is a major topic of concern for many gardeners.
-Nearly 40% of community and market gardens in the GRP are growing on land they do not own.
+Many community and market gardens in the GRP are growing on land they do not own.
 For many gardeners this restricts and limits opportunities for maximizing the community and economic development potential of their garden.
 Having some level of legal permission to use the land you’re gardening on allows you to leverage (and protect) resources, build lasting community change, and establish businesses.

 For many projects, a written agreement between the property owner and the garden organizers or a Garden Permit from the City of Detroit is adequate protection.
 For growers embarking on projects with goals of long-term impact and investment, land security through long-term leases or ownership is vital.
 Without land security, growers are at risk for losing their investments and may also find themselves ineligible for grants, loans,